LommedalenNordlys/lommedalen-nordlys-bluesky/README.md

 # Aurora Borealis Bot 🌌

-An automated bot that monitors webcams in the Oslo area for aurora borealis (northern lights) and posts them to Bluesky when detected.
-It now performs a darkness check (astronomical → nautical → civil twilight) before any forecast or image processing to avoid wasting resources in daylight.
+An automated bot that monitors webcams in the Lommedalen area for aurora borealis (northern lights) and posts them to Bluesky when detected.
+It performs a darkness check (astronomical → nautical → civil twilight) and a Kp index threshold check before any image processing to avoid wasting resources.

 ## How It Works

 1. **Darkness Gate** – Fetches sunrise/sunset & twilight boundaries; exits early if it isn't dark enough.
-2. **(Optional) NOAA Forecast Gate** – Can be re-enabled to further skip when probability is zero.
+2. **Kp Index Gate** – Checks current planetary Kp index from NOAA; exits if below threshold (default: 4).
 3. **Image Download** – Pulls current frames from configured public webcams.
 4. **Color Pre-filter** – Fast heuristic for aurora-like greens/purples to reduce AI calls.
 5. **AI Confirmation** – GPT‑4o Vision answers yes/no for aurora presence; handles resize & rate limits.